 - 1. Contractor Certification Regarding Provision of Prohibition on Contracting for Certain Telecommunications and Video Surveillance Services or Equipment - 2.
-Disclosures of Foreign Affiliations or Relationships to Foreign Countries
+Disclosures of Foreign Affiliations or Relationships to Foreign Countries - 3.
+Disclosure of Funding Sources

 Please refer to the DoD Program BAA for more information.